 Don’t get distracted by electronics, sports, the Internet or anything else and neglect your family.

 Read God’s instructions on child rearing.
-Read and review The Missing Dimension in Sex by Herbert W. Armstrong.
-Search pcog.org and Royal Vision magazine for biblical guidance for your family.
+Read and review The Missing Dimension in Sex, by Herbert W. Armstrong, and Child Rearing With Vision.
+Search pcg.church and Royal Vision magazine for biblical guidance.
 Implement what God says in the Bible in your family, and ensure that your wife is doing so as well.

 Even when you are away, run your house.
 Call home to see how things are going, and give guidance.